shini4i/shini4i/README.md

 </p>

 <h3 align="left">Latest Blog Posts and activities:</h3>
-<a href="https://medium.com/dyninno/a-journey-to-gitops-9aa445474eb6">A Journey to GitOps</a> - a small story about migration to GitOps
+<a href="https://medium.com/dyninno/a-journey-to-gitops-9aa445474eb6">A Journey to GitOps</a> - a small story about migration to GitOps<br>
+<a href="https://medium.com/dyninno/journey-to-gitops-part-2-infrastructure-42e9a677d85f">A Journey to GitOps, Part 2: Infrastructure</a> - a second part of the story, covering infrastructure part<br>

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">